k3s-io/docs/docs/helm/helm.md

 Content placed in `/var/lib/rancher/k3s/server/static/` can be accessed anonymously via the Kubernetes APIServer from within the cluster.
 This URL can be templated using the special variable `%{KUBERNETES_API}%` in the `spec.chart` field.
 For example, the packaged Traefik component loads its chart from `https://%{KUBERNETES_API}%/static/charts/traefik-12.0.000.tgz`.

 :::note
 The `name` field should follow the Helm chart naming conventions.
-Refer to the [Helm Best Practicies documentation](https://helm.sh/docs/chart_best_practices/conventions/#chart-names) to learn more.
+Refer to the [Helm Best Practices documentation](https://helm.sh/docs/chart_best_practices/conventions/#chart-names) to learn more.
 :::

 ### Customizing Packaged Components with HelmChartConfig